Renault ZOE (2013-2019) reliability & safety

 Renault ZOE reliability & problems

-The ZOE managed an impressive fifth place in our 2015 Driver Power owner satisfaction survey – two years after the car was launched – and it went on to improve this to second place out of 150 cars tested in 2016.
-It’s an impressive showing by any standard.
+The Renault ZOE managed an impressive fifth place in the 2015 Driver Power owner satisfaction survey – two years after the car was launched – and it went on to improve this to second place out of 150 cars tested in 2016.
+It’s a commendable showing by any standard.

-The ZOE achieved the maximum five-star Euro NCAP rating when it was crash-tested back in 2013, but since then things have moved on, particularly in terms of driver aids.
-A lot of rivals now have autonomous emergency braking as standard or as an option, so it’s a shame the Renault doesn’t.
+The ZOE achieved the maximum five-star Euro NCAP rating when it was crash-tested back in 2013, but since then technology has moved on, particularly in terms of driver aids.
+A lot of rivals now have autonomous emergency braking (AEB) as standard or as an option, so it’s a shame the Renault doesn’t.
 There’s also no space-saver spare wheel – not even as an option.

 Still, the ZOE does get four airbags, a passenger airbag disconnect switch, parking sensors as standard even on the cheapest model, and ISOFIX fittings on the two outer rear seats.